 According to the decision quality paradigm, applying your initial motivation to the process of achieving your goal is more effective than just doing it.
 The well-known Nike slogan is great when you’re gearing up for a daily workout, but it doesn’t lead to sustained motivation needed for real fitness and weight loss changes.

 Successful goal setters apply themselves to planning and preparation before they jump into action.
 They anticipate obstacles and setbacks and create a plan to overcome them.
-Planning for hard times may not be how everyone wants to start his or her new year, but it has the potential to make or break your fitness resolution success in 2013.
+Planning for hard times may not be how everyone wants to start his or her new year, but it has the potential to make or break your fitness resolution success next year.